 This is where knowledge is rehearsed for short periods over a longer period of time.
 It is good practice to block learn, and then repeat over time.
 This leads to better long-term retention of knowledge.
-First teaching makes explicit reference to prior content that links with new learning.
 Reteach activities to gauge prior understanding before moving on to new content.